Jefferson Lewis House

-Jefferson Lewis House is a historic home located at Kenton, Kent County, Delaware.
-The house was built about 1800, and is a two-story, three bay, center hall plan stuccoed brick dwelling with a gable roof.
+Jefferson Lewis House is a historic home located in Kent County, Delaware near Kenton.
+The house was built about 1800, and is a two-story, three-bay, center hall plan stuccoed brick dwelling with a gable roof.
 Attached is a rear frame wing.
 The front facade features a porch, added in the late-19th century.
 Also on the property are three two-story barns, and a mix of late-19th and early-20th-century milk houses, corn cribs, machine sheds and chicken houses.

 It was listed on the National Register of Historic Places in 1983.